c-marca/Thesis-Code/README.md

 SHARD = 4096
 ```
+Dataset composition by class and finegrained can be seen in respective (split)_balance.txt

 # Models
 Pickled models are uploaded under a models directory:
   Pickled models can be used as training checkpoints.